 No. There are no on-site overnight accommodations.
 Lodging is available within a short driving distance.
 See the Directions & Lodging page for more information.

-In order to cancel a class registration, the student or supervisor (chief or training officer) must fill out a cancellation form.
-The form is located on our website on the Forms and Documents page in the Student and Sponsor Agency Forms & Documents Section you will find the Cancellation/No Show Form.
+In order to cancel a class registration, the student or supervisor (chief or training officer) must fill out and submit a Cancellation / No Show Form [pdf], located under Forms and Documents.
 The form must be completely filled out, signed and faxed or mailed to us within 72 hours before the class is to begin.
 If no form is received, or is received after the 72 hour period, a charge will be made for the missed class.
 Special circumstances will be reviewed on a case to case basis.

 A confirmation number will be assigned if the student is excused.
 It is the responsibility of the student to call to ask for that number, after the form has been sent.

 Note: A phone call without a follow-up cancellation form is not an excused absence.

 10. What type of certificates do you provide for your classes?

 For most classes you will receive a Bucks County Community College certificate upon successful completion of the course.
 You will receive the certificate in class or it will be mailed to the address provided on your registration form.